ecourtial/gmg/README.md

 * Platform is now visible in the history screen.
 * Added a trading feature: you can list the games you bought or sell.
+* Added a position (rank) in the "to play" and "to watch" sections.
+* Restructuration of the menu

 ### 3.4.0